Itara20/tdt-sentiment-classification/README.md

 # tdt-sentiment-classification
-Python notebooks to reproduce sentiment classification experiments using FinBERT.
+This repository contains Python notebooks to reproduce key experiments of an on-going sentiment annotation and classification project at TurkuNLP.
+Most of the experiments make use of a Finnish sentiment classification data set that is under development.
+A few experiments also use the XED data set (https://github.com/Helsinki-NLP/XED).